gerwitz/hgc-v12/src/site/writing/2019/2019-07-12-concentration.md

 ---
 title: Concentration
 subtitle: Wie die Pilze nach dem Regen
+categories:
+- culture
+content-tags: [politics, oppression, natherlands, usa]
 ---

 In 1938, the Netherlands saw an influx of Jewish refugees, who were migrating to escape rising antisemitism in Germany.
 In 1939, [Camp Westerbork](https://kampwesterbork.nl/) began welcoming these families with a place to live.[^mandatory] By all accounts it was meant to be hospitable and was, with reasonable space and facilities.
 It was also, by definition, a concentration camp.

 [^mandatory]: It’s not clear to me whether residence was voluntary or compelled.

-In 1942, the occupying Nazis conveniently adopted the camp as a _Durchgangslager_ for housing deportees before shipping them off to _Vernichtungslager_ to be executed.[^frank]
+In 1942, the occupying Nazis conveniently adopted the camp as a _Durchgangslager_ for housing deportees (including Anne Frank) before shipping them off to _Vernichtungslager_ to be executed.

-[^frank]: Anne Frank was one of the many Amsterdammers interned at Westerbork before being shipped on the last train to Auschwitz.

 Even under Nazi rule and repurposed as the “foyer to hell”, Camp Westerbork remained an orderly place with adequate healthcare and schooling.